pappasam/papercolor-theme-slim/README.md

 ## Customization

-You can configure virtually anything you want with Vim's native syntax highlighting tooling and autocmds.
-What follows are some common configuration customizations requested by users, along with their solution.
+You can configure virtually anything you want with Vim's native syntax highlighting tooling and `autocmds`.
+What follows are some common configuration customization requests by users, along with their solution.

 ### Transparent background